umerzia-7001/DSA_algorithms-dataStructures/README.md

 # DSA_miniprojects
-My collection oF Datastructures and algorithms in C++
+My collection of Datastructures and algorithms in C++